 This is a very brief introduction to state definitions of crime and some basic criminal justice terms to get you started along the right path.
 As with many of the subjects that affect animal officers, there is always so much more to learn if you have an interest in the topic.

-Chapter 3, Citations – Summons – Warrants – Arrests is a compilation of the basic definitions of crime classifications in North Carolina, procedures for warrants, summons and civil actions that can be taken to protect animals.
-This short section is a very brief introduction to state definitions of crime and some basic criminal justice terms.
-You have the responsibility to enforce law while respecting the rights of the people and you will also bear the burden of proof.
-It is important at the very least to understand terminology and basic legal concepts.
+You have the responsibility to enforce law while respecting the rights of the people and you also bear the burden of proof so it is important at the very least to understand some basic terminology and legal concepts.

-What is a Crime A crime is any act or omission that violates a law which results in a punishment.
-Infractions An infraction is the least serious offense in our criminal justice system.
-These types of offenses may result in a fine but jail time is assessed.
+What is a Crime?
+A crime is any act or omission that violates a law which results in a punishment.
+Infractions are the least serious offenses in our criminal justice system and are not considered a crime.
+Infractions result in fines only.
+Jail time may be assessed for contempt of court or failure to appear to a charge.
 Examples of infractions are minor traffic violations such as not wearing a seat belt.
 Some animal ordinance violations are specifically stated as infractions.
-The Duplin County animal ordinance is very specific and repetitive in that violations of the animal ordinance are infractions.

 Classification of Crimes Crimes are classified as Felonies and Misdemeanors.
 The bulk of an animal officer’s crimes investigated will be in the misdemeanor category.
-Felonies require the assistance of your local law enforcement agency.
+Felony charges will require the assistance of your local law enforcement agency.

 A Misdemeanor is a lessor crime generally resulting in a fine or relatively short imprisonment sentence.

 Felonies are more serious crimes resulting in imprisonment up to life and in the case of a capital crime, execution.